webrcade/webrcade-docs/docs/feeds/resources/dropbox.md

     }
     ```

-The example from above can be tested by adding a feed with the following URL within the webЯcade front-end:
+The example from above can be tested by adding a feed with the following URL within the [webЯcade player](../../userguide/index.md):

 `https://tinyurl.com/dropbox-feed-example`